-Andreas Zeller is faculty at the CISPA Helmholtz Center for Information Security and professor for Software Engineering at Saarland University, both in Saarbrücken, Germany.
+Andreas Zeller is faculty at the CISPA Helmholtz Center for Information Security and professor for Software Engineering at Saarland University.
 His research on automated debugging, mining software archives, specification mining, and security testing has proven highly influential.
+Zeller is one of the few researchers to have received two ERC Advanced Grants, most recently for his S3 project.
 Zeller is an ACM Fellow and holds an ACM SIGSOFT Outstanding Research Award.

 Mail: office-zeller@cispa.de